 Successful students have the qualities of dependability, self-motivation, and the ability to sit down at a workbench and stay focused on their work, all day.
 Upon graduating from the program, our students have a strong foundation in the art of guitar repair and building.

-First year guitar students build a flat-top steel string or classical guitar in Guitar Repair & Building and also have the option to build an electric guitar.
+First year guitar students build a flat-top steel string guitar in Guitar Repair & Building and also have the option to build an electric guitar.